 In 1958, because of the explosive growth of check usage, the American Bankers Association selected the E-13B MICR font and the MICR system as the technology for high-speed check processing.
+MICR was the result of a joint development project headed by the Stanford Research Institute and the General Electric Computing Laboratory with participation from a few of the major banks and other computing technology companies, IBM, Control Data, Deluxe, Bank of America, and others.
 Today, check standards are determined by the Accredited Standards Committee X9AB Payments Subcommittee of which Source Technologies is a voting member.
 The latest versions of the standards and technical guidelines are available from: